martinrotter/rssguard/resources/docs/Documentation.md

 <img alt="alt-img" src="images/feed-details.png">

-In 99 % of cases, you only need to insert feed URL into `Source` field and then hit `Fetch it now` button which will download feed metadata and fill all other needed textboxes.
+In 99 % of cases, you only need to insert feed URL into `Source` field and then hit `Fetch it now` button which will download feed metadata and fill all other boxes.

 ### Article Filtering <a id="fltr"></a>
 Sometimes you need to automatically tweak the incoming article - mark it starred, remove ads from its contents, or simply ignore it.
-That's where filtering feature comes in.
+That's where article filtering feature comes in.

+#### `Article filters` dialog
+The dialog seen below offers you a way of managing your article filters.
+You can assign single filter to multiple feeds.

+`Test` button tests selected filter against existing messages. `Process checked feeds` runs the filter against messages from checked feeds.

 <img alt="alt-img" src="images/filters-dialog.png" width="600px">

 #### Writing article filter
 Article filters are small scripts which are executed automatically when articles/feeds are downloaded.
-Article filters are JavaScript pieces of code which must provide function with prototype:
+Article filters are `JavaScript` pieces of code which must provide function with prototype:

 ```js
 function filterMessage() { }